thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 {% include images-gallery.html imageCollection="major-high-temperature-alarm-rule-2" %}

 <br>
-Add one more alarm rule condition with severity type "**Critical**":
+Add one more alarm rule condition with severity type "Critical":

 - Click the "Add create condition" button;
 - Select "Critical" severity, and click on the red "+" sign;